vaneseltine/nominally/paper.md

 to simplify and parse a single-string personal name of [Western name order](https://en.wikipedia.org/wiki/Personal_name#Name_order) into six core fields: title, first, middle, last, suffix, and nickname.
-The typical use case of `nominally` is parsing entire lists of names en masse.

 # Statement of Need